danregis/danregis/README.md

 In addition, I have a  deep-rooted experience with such technologies as computers (specializing in Linux and open source software), electronics, communications (installation and repair, even in difficult terrain), and maintains an Amateur Radio License (VE2DRG).
 I am fluent in French, English and Spanish, and I earned a Bachelor’s degree in Computer Science from the University of Sherbrooke.

-I’m always open to new ideas projects, just contact me
+I’m always open to new ideas projects, don't be shy; just contact me!

 Cheers!

-Dan
+### Dan

 People and companies I have worked for: